RickRinewalt/pipeline/claude.md_customisations/MEMORY_LEAK_PREVENTION_RULES.md

 ---

-**Reference**: This file documents the resolution of GitHub Issue #61 - CRITICAL Task Tool Memory Leak.
-All rules above MUST be followed to prevent memory leaks and maintain system stability.
+**Usage**: All rules above MUST be followed to prevent memory leaks and maintain system stability.